-Nate Howard has over twelve years of experience accompanying humanitarian, economic development, peace building and grassroots political initiatives in Latin America.
+Nate Howard has over 15 years of experience accompanying humanitarian, economic development, peace building and grassroots political initiatives in Latin America.
 Rooted in his engagement with indigenous-campesino realities, Nate is committed to encouraging base communities to pool together their local resources in order to overcome common challenges.
 Nate offers Wájaro a unique blend of praxis, professional experience and conceptual understanding.

 Laura Páramo is originally from Buenaventura and is passionate about working to transform the conflictive reality of her home country.
 Laura is a recent graduate of the National University of Colombia in political science and boasts considerable research experience with indigenous communities in different locations around Colombia.
 Laura offers Wájaro practical know-how in the facilitation of diaogue, pedagogical methodologies and grant writing.

 Sarah Baker is a community-minded artist.
 A recent graduate of Eastern University, she holds her masters in Community Arts & Urban Transformation.
 Sarah seeks to use her artistic ability to create platforms for storytelling, resistance, and mutual transformation in the forgotten places of our world.
 Her hobbies include gardening, hiking, and baking bread.